Remarks of Howard "Skip" Elliott Before the Greater Houston Partnership

 I like to point out that this means everything we regulate is important, at least as judged by the market.
 That’s illustrated by the very risk that the things we regulate pose, because if those things weren’t important enough to offset the risk that moving them entails, then no one would be transporting them.

-Before coming to PHMSA about two-and-a-half years ago I had a 40-year career focused on safety in the fright rail industry.
+Before coming to PHMSA about two-and-a-half years ago I had a 40-year career focused on safety in the freight rail industry.

 I came out of retirement and moved here to DC because of the Secretary’s commitment to safety and because I believe that when you are asked to do something good for your country, and if you can say “Yes,” then you should.